virgesmith/UKCensusAPI/README.md

 Census table: <b>KS401EW</b>
 </pre>

 The table description is displayed.
-The script then interates through the available fields.
+The script then iterates through the available fields.
 ```
 KS401EW - Dwellings, household spaces and accommodation type
 ```